 First things first, property in TRNC may have gone up in value but it is still for sale at a fraction of the price it is in the UK or in south Cyprus.

 Having said that, not all property in North Cyprus is well built and a great deal of due diligence has to be done by the purchaser before they sign any contract on a property.

-Also, appraise yourself of the different types of title deeds available for real estate and make sure you have water tight build guarantees written in to your contract.
-I.e., get a good lawyer!
+Also, make sure you know the different types of title deeds available for real estate and make sure you have watertight build guarantees written into your contract.
+I.e., get a good lawyer.

 Next up – the cost of day to day living in TRNC can be more than affordable.
 However – if you insist on being a heavy consumer of electricity and petrol you will find your expenses soon add up each month.

 Also, if you insist on shopping in Tempo and Lemar for English brand products rather than buying in-season fruit and vegetables and whatever is more readily available on the day from the butcher, you will again see your living expenses stack up.
 Simply put, if you shop like the locals do and think about what you consume you will enjoy an affordable cost of living.